eoyebami/eoyebami.github.io/posts/helm/2024-04-14-helm-command-tricks.md

 # Helm Create Command
 # helm create [name]
 $ helm create nginx-chart # creates skeleton for your own helm chart

+# COMMANDS FOR VALIDATION AND TEMPLATING
+# Helm Lint Command
+# helm lint [path/to/chart]
+$ helm lint ./my-wordpress-chart # goes through charts and finds any YAML formatting issues

+# Helm Template Command
+# helm template [release-name] [path/to/chart]
+$ helm template my-wordpress ./my-wordpress-chart # parses values.yaml file into templates to display object manifest files
+$ helm template my-wordpress ./my-wordpress-chart --debug # parses values.yaml and debug flag will display any parsed file that errors
+# to catch all errors, running a helm upgrade --install [release-name] [chart-name] --dry-run, will catch any errors in regard to K8 syntax and will display fully formatted manifest files as well
 ```